aesuan/alphabet-soup/README.md

 dynamically resize text based on number of letters so can do longer words

 finish editing the soup letters so they look cleaner

+originally i did a lot of the styling with absolute rather than relative margins heights etc would be better to convert to percentage